 The Nominating and Governance Committee, established in December 2003, is responsible for, among other things, (i) screening and recommending qualified candidates for election and appointment to the Board; (ii) recommending to the Board from time to time an appropriate organizational structure (including size and composition) for the Board; (iii) reviewing from time to time the appropriate qualifications, skills, and characteristics required of directors; (iv) developing procedures to receive and evaluate Board nominations received from shareholders and other third parties; (v) periodically reviewing and reassessing the adequacy of our company's corporate governance; conflicts of interest; and business ethics policies, principles, codes of conduct, and guidelines; and formulating and recommending any proposed changes to the Board; and (vi) conducting an annual review of the effectiveness of the Board and its committees and presenting its assessment to the full Board.
 Each of the members of the Nominating and Governance Committee is an independent director in accordance with NASDAQ listing rules.
-The Nominating and Governance Committee, which held four meetings in 2011, is currently composed of Dr. Lein (Chairperson), Mr. Cattermole, and Mr. Larkin.
+The Nominating and Governance Committee, which held four meetings in 2012, was composed of Dr. Lein (Chairperson), Mr. Cattermole, and Mr. Larkin in 2012 and 2013, until Mr. Larkin's resignation from the Board in connection with his appointment as Chief Operating Officer of the Company, effective May 6, 2013.